Kush-S-Patel/moccet-AI-challenge/README.md

-# Mock Notification Generator + React Preview
+# Moccet AI Notification Generator + React Preview

 This project generates simulated notification data based on configurable scenarios and visualizes it in a React mockup UI.